Student Supervisor Handbook: Workplace Issues and Reporting

 If performance problems persist and a supervisor believes that a formal warning or improvement plan is necessary, they should contact the Student Work Coordinator immediately for guidance.

-Student workers are not obligated reporters of potential violations of the DHSM/Title IX, with the exception of House Advisors and student members of the Adjudicating Boards.
+Student workers are not obligated reporters of potential violations of sexual misconduct, with the exception of student members of the Sexual Misconduct Board.*

 Bias incidents and discriminatory harassment